handsontable/handsontable/docs/next/guides/getting-started/installation.md

 ## Overview

-The most common installation boils down to the snippets presented in the tabs below.
-We will break it down into details further down the page.
+You can get started with Handsontable in a few different ways.
+The most common is:

 <code-group>
   <code-block title="npm">